-Aggravated Promotion of Prostitution in Texas
+Aggravated Promotion Of Prostitution In Texas

 Through offenses like aggravated promotion of prostitution, Texas has come down hard on allegations of pimping.
 Aggravated promotion of prostitution in Texas is an offense in which a person is accused of running or helping run a prostitution business with at least two prostitutes.
 As of 2019, this is aggravated promotion of prostitution is a first-degree felony.